AimenAbdesslame/numpy-100-exercises-solutions/README.md

 Day 3 – Advanced (6 exercises): #22, #24, #29, #30, #42, #57

 🎯 Goals
-Practice NumPy daily
+Practice NumPy daily  .

-Build a foundation for data science & ML
+Build a foundation for data science & ML.

-Track and share my learning progress
+Track and share my learning progress .

 📌 Notes
 These are my personal solutions – there may be multiple valid approaches.

-Feedback and contributions are welcome 🚀
+Feedback and contributions are welcome 🚀 .